aberger3647/plantparenthood/README.md

 An app that allows gardeners to manage their plants, their garden tasks, and to record observations.

 [Deployed App](https://plant-parenthood.herokuapp.com/)

+Sign in with user: `happygardener` and password: `password` to see the app pre-populated with data.

 ## Table of Contents
 - [Screenshots](#screenshots)